Category Archives: FGF-10

 Evolis Shampoo.

 An Australian company named Cellmid has been very successful at selling its Evolis line of products.
-See the science behind their FGF5 inhibiting concept here and in the video below.
-On Amazon, their FGF5 inhibiting shampoo currently has an average rating of 4.1 out of 4.5.
-Cellmid seems to be doing well in spite of recent challenges.
+See the science behind their FGF-5 inhibiting concept here and in the video below.
+On Amazon, their FGF-5 inhibiting shampoo currently has an average rating of 4.0 out of 4.5 based on over 200 reviews.

 The company’s products contain natural botanicals that have been shown to inhibit FGF-5.
-For example, one of the ingredients is Sanguisorba Officinalis Root Extract, known to reduce FGF5 and prolong the anagen hair growth cycle.
-A related Japanese patent.
+For example, one of the ingredients is Sanguisorba Officinalis Root Extract, known to reduce FGF-5 and prolong the anagen hair growth cycle.

 A 2000 study found keratinocyte growth factor to be an important endogenous mediator of hair follicle growth.
 Histogen’s now discontinued Hair Stimulating Complex product included KGF as one of the key hair growth factors.

-An important 2013 mice study from U Penn found that FGF9 induces hair growth after wounding.
-Dr. George Cotsarelis was a co-author.
-More here.
-Reducing FGF9 expression decreased hair follicle formation.
-In contrast, over-expressing FGF5 led to a two to three-fold increase in the number of new hair follicles.
+An important 2013 mice study from U Penn found that FGF-9 induces hair growth after wounding.
+The renowned Dr. George Cotsarelis was a co-author.
+Reducing FGF-9 expression decreased hair follicle formation.
+In contrast, over-expressing FGF-5 led to a two to three-fold increase in the number of new hair follicles.

 Follica licensed the intellectual property rights soon after the study was published.
 The actual 2009 patent can be seen here.
 It seems like there exists a window of opportunity after wounding during which: